Small Area Estimation of Inequality Measures using Mixtures of Beta: Abstract

 \section{Abstract}

 Economic inequalities referring to specific regions are crucial in deepening spatial heterogeneity.
-Income surveys are generally planned to produce reliable estimates at countries or macroregion levels, thus we implement a small area model for a set of inequality measures (Gini, Relative Theil and Atkinson indexes) to obtain microregion estimates.
-Considering that inequality estimators are unit-interval defined with skewed and heavy-tailed distributions, we propose a Bayesian hierarchical model at area level involving a Beta mixture.
+Income surveys are generally planned to produce reliable estimates at countries or macroregion levels, thus we implement a small area model for a set of inequality measures (Gini, Relative Theil and Atkinson indexes) to obtain reliable microregion estimates.
+Considering that inequality estimators are unit-interval defined with skewed and heavy-tailed distributions, we propose a Bayesian hierarchical model at the area level involving a Beta mixture.
 An application on EU-SILC data is carried out and a design-based simulation is performed.
 Our model outperforms in terms of bias, coverage and error the standard Beta regression model.
-Moreover, we extend the analysis of inequality estimators by deriving their approximate variance functions.\\ \\ \textbf{Keywords:} Beta Mixture, Beta Regression, Hierarchical Bayes, Inequality Mapping, Small Area Estimation, Unit Interval Responses.
+Moreover, we extend the analysis of inequality estimators by deriving their approximate variance functions.\\ \\ \textbf{Keywords:} Area Level Model, Beta Mixture, Beta Regression, Hierarchical Bayes, Inequality Mapping, Small Area Estimation.